avastmick/Ethereum-local-testnet/README.md

 4. Learning.
 I've learnt a huge amount just getting this going.
 It started as a set of diparate scripts that I'd created to allow repeatable action; then I stitched these together to speed things up; finally I wanted to blow everything away to ensure nothing locally was causing errors etc. in good test practise.
 5. A continuous integration environment to speed up and make safe contract development.

+Eventually, this will grow to enable a typical 3-stage development cycle:
+1. Code development with local testing against a local testnet (this);
+2. Promotion to UAT and testing at scale on the public testnet (Morden);
+3. Production - release onto the live network (1)

 ## Warnings and Disclaimers
 Three warnings:

 1. Use at your own risk!
 2. Don't use the configurations here to connect to the live Ethereum (Frontier / Homestead) network.
-3. Change the password for initialising the blockchain if you are distributing wider than local, private usage.
+3. Change the password for initialising the blockchain if you are distributing wider than local, private usage - i.e. you are using this to create a private network across wider area networks.

 ## Set-up and prerequisites